core-wg/uri-path-abbrev/draft-ietf-core-uri-path-abbrev.md

   the registration policy is currently "IETF Review", which is extremely strict and can be relaxed in a later document if the WG decides so.

-* Do we want to add /.well-known/edhoc here, or rather fix it by updating the EDHOC option to also work without an OSCORE option?

-  (The author prefers the latter).

 # Change log

 Since -01: Processing 2025-08-27 interim.